ALive-research/Slicer-Liver/Docs/adr/0013-layerdm-pipeline-pattern.md

   test, Representation tests, workflow test with `render_interactive`.
 The pytest scaffold is in place per PR
   #316; the *real-view fixture* the scaffold left as a TODO lands
-  in T2 LiverResections and is the precondition for T3.
+  in T3 (the ResectogramPipeline tranche), un-skipping the launched Pipeline-dispatch test.
 - **Two architectures coexist during v2.0.0.**  Per [ADR-0002](0002-migrate-to-slicerlayerdm.md) Consequences, the legacy Markups path stays alive feature-flagged until the